rgboys/Reactive-RGB/README.md

 ### Important Note Before Trying it Out Yourself

-Although the software is capable of extracting the data needed for LEDs, the software for the Arduino has not been completed.
+Although the software is capable of extracting the data needed for LEDs, the software for the Arduino has **not** been completed.
-Therefore, instead this repository bundles a simulation of the LEDs.
+Instead, this repository bundles a simulation of the LEDs.

 ## Installation